dustinnewman/allypdf/README.md

 # PDF parser
+Open source PDF parser in Rust. **Work in progress** with no guarantees made!

 ## Modules
 ### parser
 `Lexer` parses a list of raw bytes (`Vec<u8>`) into a list of tokens.
 These are basic things like numbers, strings, and even basic punctuation delimiters (`(`, `]`).
 Tokens do not consider context or surrounding tokens at all. `Parser` then takes this list of tokens and turns it into a list of objects.
 Objects do consider context.
 For example, a number by itself is just a number but two numbers followed by `obj` (e.g. `4 0 obj`) is an indirect object definition.